SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

     -f override-values.yaml
 ```

-You should be able to access SigNoz UI using domain name.
+You should be able to access SigNoz UI using the domain name in
+`frontend.ingress.hostname`.

-In case you have set up SSL/TLS for SigNoz OtelCollector as well,
+In case you have set up SSL/TLS for SigNoz OtelCollector,
 you can test it using [tracegen][3].

 ---